First Time Buyer Mortgage Guide

 The repayment method is about how the mortgage loan will be repaid and it also affects how much your monthly payments will be.

-This is the most popular option for most borrowers but especially with FTB’s and is also called a Capital & Interest mortgage.
 With a repayment mortgage you are paying back a small part of the mortgage debt each month, along with the monthly interest.
 As long as you maintain the mortgage repayments requested by the lender then the loan will be completely repaid when the mortgage term ends.

 In this respect it is a safe way of borrowing to buy a house as there is certainty that the mortgage will be paid off.